harishraajaa/Day-38/README.md

 1. Signup (User Creation)
 2. Login (User Login)
-3. Password Reset (Forgot password option)
+3. Password Reset (Forgot password option) - Email will be triggered to the user with Reset link.
 4. Logout from the application.